 Bad faith or serious breach of professional dutyBack to top

-Sometimes, if one of our officers or decision makers acts in bad faith, this could cause an abuse of process, if that bad faith causes prejudice or unfairness to the nurse or midwife, meaning they can’t have a fair hearing, or that to proceed would be an injustice.
+Sometimes, if one of our officers or decision makers acts in bad faith, this could cause an abuse of process, if that bad faith causes prejudice or unfairness to the nurse, midwife or nursing associate meaning they can’t have a fair hearing, or that to proceed would be an injustice.

-An application based on bad faith will need to include specific examples and evidence of how the nurse or midwife says we’ve acted in bad faith, or one of our officers breached their professional duty.
-It will also need to explain how the nurse or midwife says the fairness of our process has been affected.
+An application based on bad faith will need to include specific examples and evidence of how the nurse, midwife or nursing associate says we’ve acted in bad faith, or one of our officers breached their professional duty.
+It will also need to explain how the nurse, midwife or nursing associate says the fairness of our process has been affected.

 1 R v Maxwell 1 WLR 1837

 2 Article 6(1) European Court of Human Rights